Motiva-AI/stepwise/README.md

  * Activity task polling and handling ready for [component](https://github.com/stuartsierra/component) (or similar)
  * Tooling for [rapid development via code reloading](http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded)

 Our production bioinformatics pipeline is implemented using this library.
+Still pre-1.0 and some API changes are likely.

 ### Basic Usage